stothe2/mantid-group-symops-matrix/README.md

 ## Running the code

 Load the script in Mantid, and execute it.
-After execution, you should see the `SpaceGroupSymOps` in the algorithm selector box under the section `PythonAlgorithms`.
+After execution, you should see `SpaceGroupSymOps` in the algorithm selector box under the section `PythonAlgorithms`.
 After you've loaded all data files and have a `MDWorkspace`, run the algorithm by double-clicking on the name.

 Alternately, you can use the command-line.
 See [this](http://www.mantidproject.org/Running_Algorithms_With_Python) for more information.